bz-lin/RTKGPS_Basestation_on_windows/README.md

 # Setup BaseStation use ublox neo-m8p-2-11 on Windows
-bluid base station with neo-m8p-2-11 on windows10 by ucenter
+bluid base station with neo-m8p-2-11 moudle on windows10 by ucenter
 * * *